 Benchmarking is the practice of comparing your performance to the industry standards and metrics from other companies.
 You can choose to benchmark your performance against your industry, competitors or your own past performance.

 If you’re not benchmarking your progress against your competitors’ results or industry, then you risk being left behind.
 For example, you could fail to know about a competitor’s newest game-changing product launch, continue to overspend on a marketing channel, or even miss a major shift in your industry.

-In today’s world, there is a wealth of information available to help you understand your position in the market, and where you can improve your messaging as a marketer.
-Our Automated Marketing Reports provide access to this information all in one place, allowing you to filter data and use key figures to see how you stack up against the competition.
+In today’s world, there is a wealth of information available to help you understand your competitive analysis solution position in the market, and where you can improve your messaging as a marketer.
+Our Automated Marketing Reports within our provide access to this information all in one place, allowing you to filter data and use key figures to see how you stack up against the competition.

 Why Do You Need to Monitor Your Competitors?